-Storage has been an ever changing and evolving center of innovation propelled in part by the infrastructure changes VMware and cloud computing drove into the data center.
-This week at VMworld 2014, VMware showcased Virtual SAN (VSAN) and Virtual Volumes (VVols), two areas of storage innovation.
+Storage has been an ever-changing and evolving center of innovation propelled in part by the infrastructure changes VMware and cloud computing drove into the data center.
+At VMworld 2014, VMware showcased Virtual SAN (VSAN) and Virtual Volumes (VVols), two areas of storage innovation.
 VSAN provides the storage element within the new EVO hyper-converged infrastructure platform and VVols provide policy based ‘VM-granular’ storage capabilities with storage arrays.

 VVols represent a significant advancement in data management and infrastructure scaling.
 By exposing the native data management capabilities of the underlying storage arrays to VMs via a set of standardized set of APIs, Vmware is actually unifying the various tools, application and processes which have developed over the last decade in an attempt to manage the disconnect between application, storage and data management.
 ‘VM-granular’ storage is a gross understatement to the potential provided by VVols.